324: Master Ninja II

 There’s no Kosugi like Sho Kosugi like no Kosugi I know.

 A take on the Irving Berlin song “There’s No Business Like Show Business” from the musical Annie Get Your Gun.
-Sample lyrics: “There's no business like show business/Like no business I know/Everything about it is appealing/Everything the traffic will allow/Nowhere could you have that happy feeling/When you aren't stealing that extra bow …”
+Sample lyrics: “There's no business like show business/Like no business I know/Everything about it is appealing/Everything the traffic will allow/Nowhere could you have that happy feeling/When you are stealing that extra bow …”

 Dodge trucks.
 Ram tough.